pajtai/Netlumination.com/application/_posts/2012-11-23-do-not-stop-not-thinking-negatively.md

 Removing the `not`s makes it clearer, and in this case, switching to `and` makes it clearer.
 There are four cases we are concerned with: one of the variables is true while the other is false (2 possibilities for this one), both are true, or both are false.
 With the first `if`, the `or` is capturing three of these possibilities, with the second snippet - the `and` - we are only capturing one.
 In this case specificity means clarity.
-It's easy to imagine both `previouslyCached` and `linked` being true then it is to imagine the either one or both of the opposites of `previouslyCached` or `linked` being true.
+It's easier to imagine both `previouslyCached` and `linked` being true then it is to imagine the either one or both of the opposites of `previouslyCached` or `linked` being true.
 The `else` acts as a natural "catch all" in the second snippet, while it acts as a strangely specific and narrow filter in the second one.